m4r35n357/VisualOptimizers/README.md

 ./cut-ackley-gl 3 0 3 64 100 0 -5 5
 ```
 The OpenGL visualization shows both "clamped" and "un-clamped" variants regardless of parameter 6.
+Unclamped mode is represented by green paritcles in a red box, with the best point marked in red.
+Clamped mode is represented by cyan paritcles in a magenta box, with the best point marked in magenta.

 ##  Random Optimization